Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 With the previous command, you only get a fresh WordPress instance to test.
 Most developers will want to test their own work.
 To test a plugin or a theme, navigate to your project folder and run the CLI with the `--auto-mount` flag.

-The `--auto-mount` flag intelligently detects your project type and mounts it to the appropriate location in WordPress.
-When you run the command from your project directory, Playground CLI analyzes the directory structure and automatically determines whether you're working with a plugin, theme, wp-content directory, full WordPress installation, or static HTML/PHP files.
+The `--auto-mount` flag analyzes the directory structure and automatically determines whether you're working with a plugin, theme, wp-content directory, full WordPress installation, or static HTML/PHP files.
 It then mounts your project to the correct path in the virtual WordPress environment, so you can start developing immediately without manual configuration.

 ```bash
 cd my-plugin